sebkln/content_slug/Documentation/Configuration/Permissions/Index.rst

 You can set **individual access rights** for your backend user groups for both new database fields.

-If you don't want to use the anchor links at all, you might disable the whole field with Page TSconfig:
+If you do not want to use the anchor links at all, you might disable the whole field with Page TSconfig:

 .. code-block:: typoscript